 Woodhead dam and tunnel

-The Woodhead Tunnel is a 640-meter construction that was built between 1888 and 1891 through the mountain between Orange Kloof and Slangholie Ravine in 1888 and 1891.
-It was used to divert the Disa Stream which is a tributary of the Hout Bay River, to provide water for the Molteno reservoir.
+The Woodhead Tunnel, which is 640-metres long was constructed between 1888 and 1891.
+It connects Orange Kloof and Slangholie Ravine on Table Mountain.
+The tunnel was built to divert the Disa Stream, a tributary of the Hout Bay River, to supply water to the Molteno reservoir. in Oranjezicht.

 Important numbers to have when visiting Table Mountain National Park venues